makukha/docsub/README.md

 <!-- docsub: end -->
 ```

-Each block starts with `begin` and ends with `end`.
-One or many commands come at the top of the block, otherwise they are treated as plain text.
-Blocks without *producing commands* are not allowed.
-Block's inner text will be replaced upon substitution, unless modifier command `lines` is used.
+One or many other directives must come at the top of the block, otherwise they are treated as plain text.
+Blocks without *producing directives* are not allowed.
+Block's inner text will be replaced upon substitution, unless modifier directives are used, e.g. `lines`.

-If docsub substitution block leis inside markdown fenced Code block, it is not substituted (examples: fenced code blocks right above and below).
-To put dynamic content int fenced code block, place `begin` and `end` around it and use `lines after 1 upto -1` (example: Basic usage section).
+If docsub substitution block lies inside markdown fenced code block, it is not substituted *(example: fenced code blocks above and below this paragraph, see the raw markup)*.
+To put dynamic content into a fenced code block, place `begin` and `end` around it and use `lines after N upto -M` *(example: [Usage](#usage) section)*.

 For nested blocks, only top level substitution is performed.
-Use block `#identifier` to distinguish nesting levels.
+Use block `#identifier` to distinguish between nesting levels.

 ```markdown
 <!-- docsub: begin #top -->